pivotal-cf/mysql-cli-plugin/README.md

 and the v1 instance will have `-old` appended to its name.

 More detailed instructions are available in the [MySQL for PCF docs.](http://docs.pivotal.io/p-mysql/2-3/migrate-to-v2.html)

+Some Notice:
+* Stop all apps bound to the service instance before migrating.
+* The Database instance should not be receiving any write traffic while the migration is happening.
+* The apps bounded to the original v1 service instance need to be manually bound to the new v2 service instance at the end of the migration.
+* There will be token timeout messages when migrating lots of data, which can be ignored.

 ## Building

 ### Prerequisites